Menu

 If the terms of the agreement, through no fault of either party, become impossible to perform, the contract is frustrated.
 Frustration ends the contract and both parties are released from their obligations.
 An example of what might constitute frustration is where the property is destroyed in a flood or a fire before the buyer has taken possession.

 Once the offer has been accepted, there is a valid contract for sale and both the buyer and seller are legally bound by its terms.
-If either the buyer or the seller refuses to comply with the terms of the contract, a lawyer should be consulted about possible legal remedies available to the injured party.
+If either the buyer or the seller refuses to comply with the terms of the contract, a lawyer should be consulted.
+There may be legal remedies available to the injured party.

 The Homesteads Act